 Employee turnover is experienced by every business entity or governmental agency.
 It is costly to continually train new employees, diminishes efficiency of the staff, and adversely affects employee morale.
 Historically, the Credit Union Department has experienced high examiner turnover rates, attributable to non-competitive salaries, extensive travel requirements, and the nature of the work as a regulatory agency.
-Management and support staff positions remained constant during the same period.
-Examiners with experience in excess of 2-3 years become attractive to credit unions due to their wide diversity of experiences, and familiarity with credit union laws and regulations.
-Experienced examiners were also attracted to the National Credit Union Administration (NCUA), the federal regulator, by higher salaries, less travel, and, in some cases, a recruitment bonus.
+In addition, examiners with experience of more than 2 to 3 years become attractive to credit unions due to their wide diversity of experiences, and familiarity with credit union laws and regulations.
+Experienced examiners were also attracted to the National Credit Union Administration (NCUA), the federal regulator, by higher salaries, less travel, and attractive locality adjustments in pay, based on the metroplex area where the examiner is headquartered.

-During the ten-year period from FY 2012 to FY 2021, seven examiners (average tenure of 55 months) were hired by credit unions and three examiners (average tenure of 29 months) were hired by NCUA.
-Another twelve examiners left employment with an average tenure of 80 months.
-Two of the twelve examiners were Field Supervisors who retired after approximately 26 years each with the Department.
+During the ten-year period from FY 2014 to FY 2023, eight examiners (average tenure of 59 months) were hired by credit unions and three examiners (average tenure of 39 months) were hired by NCUA.
+Another fifteen examiners left employment with an average tenure of 71 months.
+Two of the fifteen examiners were Field Supervisors who retired after approximately 26 years each with the Department.
 Excluding those individuals, the average tenure of the other ten examiners who left employment was 34 months.